stonemjs/docs/src/docs/architecture/adapter.md

 }
 ```

-This approach offers complete flexibility — especially useful when adapter selection depends on runtime context.
+This approach offers complete flexibility, especially useful when adapter selection depends on runtime context.
 :::

 ### Notes